A Structured Family of Grassmannian Constellations via Geodesic Mapping for MIMO Noncoherent Communications: Constellation Design

 \subsection{Bit Labeling}

 Once a constellation with the target number of points $L$ is obtained according to Algorithm \ref{algc}, the proposed bit labeling assigns pairs of codewords with the largest Hamming distance to points mapped on geodesics departing in opposite directions ($\pm\mathbf{\Delta}_k$).
-Note that this is always feasible, since vectors are selected in pairs for any even $L$.
+This assignment is always feasible, since vectors are selected in pairs for any even $L$, and the specific pairing between codewords and point pairs can be chosen arbitrarily.
 This guarantees that all principal angles between points with maximum Hamming distance are maximal within the constellation (and always nonzero, Section \ref{vgg}) and that such pairs achieve the lowest PEP.